-\paragraph{Image restoration.} Typical restoration tasks include SISR, inpainting, denoising, deblurring, just to name a few.
-On the point that many denoising CNNs have assured their behaviors in multiple settings~\cite{Zhang2017, Lefkimmiatis2018}, we opt to cover other critical tasks where the problem arises.
+\textbf{Image restoration.} Typical restoration tasks include SISR, inpainting, denoising, deblurring, just to name a few.
+On the point that many denoising CNNs have assured satisfactory performance in multiple degradation settings~\cite{Zhang2017, Lefkimmiatis2018}, we opt to cover other critical tasks where the problem arises.
 We mainly focus on inpainting (also known as image completion or hole-filling), interpolation, and SISR.
 Further, as will be introduced in Section~\ref{sec:dln}, we assume that some basic degradation settings are known to the image restoration model, and it is likely for many image restoration and SISR applications.

-Image inpainting~\cite{Bertalmio2000}, a task of making visual predictions for missing regions is required when human users attempt to erase certain regions on an image.
-Early solutions predict information inside regions by exploiting isophotes direction field~\cite{Bertalmio2000, Bertalmio2003} and texture synthesis technologies~\cite{Drori2003, Komodakis2006, Barnes2009}.
-Deep CNNs were later introduced to learn semantic contents in an end-to-end manner.
-Although initial efforts show decent results only on small regions~\cite{Kohler2014}, encoder-decoder-based architecture and adversarial learning are leveraged to make them work reasonably well on very large holes~\cite{Pathak2016}.
-For better perceptual quality, more sophisticated loss terms in favor of content and texture consistencies are also developed~\cite{Iizuka2017, Yang2017, Yeh2017, Li2017, Yu2018}.
-Despite all these impressive improvements, popular methods analyze inpainting mainly with pre-defined region size, shape and even location, yet a deteriorating effect has been reported when multiple degradations exist~\cite{Gao2017}.
-This problem can be mitigated by bringing in some more holistic and local loss terms may mitigate the problem, but does not resolve it.
-Recently, Ren \etal~\cite{Ren2015} and Liu \etal~\cite{Liu2018} propose Shepard convolution and partial convolution for inpainting with irregular holes, respectively.
-These works mostly focus on convolution design and are perpendicular to ours.
+Image inpainting~\cite{Bertalmio2000}, a task of making visual predictions for missing regions, is required when human users aim to erase certain regions on an image.
+Early inpainting solutions predict information of the missing regions by exploiting isophotes direction field~\cite{Bertalmio2000, Bertalmio2003} or texture synthesis technologies~\cite{Drori2003, Komodakis2006, Barnes2009}.
+Deep CNNs were later introduced to learn semantic content in an end-to-end manner.
+Encoder-decoder-based architecture and adversarial learning are introduced to fill very large holes~\cite{Pathak2016, Iizuka2017, Yang2017, Yeh2017, Li2017, Yu2018}.
+Despite impressive improvements, popular deep CNN-based methods inpaint with pre-defined region size, shape, and even location, and a deteriorating effect has been reported when multiple degradations exist~\cite{Gao2017}.
+This problem can be mitigated by bringing in some more holistic and local loss terms.
+Recently, Ren \etal\cite{Ren2015} and Liu \etal\cite{Liu2018} propose Shepard convolution and partial convolution for inpainting with irregular holes, respectively.
+These studies of new loss terms and new design of convolutions are orthogonal to ours.

-Image interpolation~\cite{Gao2017} is a similar task and sometimes also referred to as another type of inpainting using Bernoulli masks.
+Image interpolation~\cite{Gao2017} is a similar task to inpainting, and it is sometimes also referred to as another type of inpainting (with Bernoulli masks).
 Sparse coding networks are usually adopted to cope with it~\cite{Heide2015, Papyan2017}.
 Some implicit prior captured by the CNN architecture itself is also explored~\cite{Ulyanov2018}.